Chicken Florentine Crepes: savory crepes filled with shredded rotisserie chicken, sautéed spinach, and mushrooms in a creamy sauce.

 - Once completely wilted, add 6 ounces of the cheese and stir.
 Add the Worcestershire sauce, pinch of nutmeg, salt and pepper.
 Add the shredded chicken and stir to coat.
 Taste and adjust seasoning.
 I like lots of pepper - it really makes the dish taste better.
 Turn off the heat and remove the pan from the burner.

 - Fill: Visually divide the filling into 8 and spoon about 1/3 cup of the filling onto each crepe and roll.
-Place seam side down into a buttered glass baking dish.
+Place seam side down into the buttered glass baking dish.
 Top with the remaining two ounces of cheese and cover with plastic wrap.
 Microwave on high power for 2 minutes until the cheese on top is melted.
 Serve as is or place under the broiler to brown the cheese.
 Serve with a nice green salad.

 Signup for my Newsletter